 Memorial to Zong

-Turner Prize winning artist Lubaina Himid’s intimate and emotional exhibition, Memorial to Zong, is at the Lancaster Maritime Museum until September 2021.
+Turner Prize winning artist Lubaina Himid’s intimate and emotional exhibition, Memorial to Zong, was exhibited at the Lancaster Maritime Museum until 19 September 2021.

 “Powerful, evocative memorial to voices and bodies who never survived.”

 “Amazing to see the colours and size of the paintings but to also evoke some of the haunting of her work.”

 “A very moving pictorial account of an horrific time.”

 The Zong Massacre

 The Zong was an overloaded slave ship which crossed the Atlantic in 1781.
 Due to a navigational error, the ship missed its destination in the Caribbean and had to spend an extra three weeks at sea.
 Drinking water was (according to the Captain) growing short and sickness had spread among the enslaved Africans and crew.